bektas-sari/flask-currency-converter/README.md

-# Currency Converter - Flask Web App
+# Currency Converter - Flask & Python Web App

 ## Project Overview
 Currency Converter is a modern, Flask-based web application that allows users to convert currency values between different international currencies in real time.
 This project utilizes the **ExchangeRate-API** to fetch live exchange rates and provide seamless currency conversion.